-In conformity with the provisions of the Securities Market Act, the corporate charter of this Company and the charter of the Audit Committee of Fomento Económico Mexicano, S.A.B. de C.V. (hereafter "the Committee and the Company"), I hereby inform to you the activities carried out by the Audit Committee (the "Committee") during the year ended December 31, 2020.
-In carrying out our work, we abided by the recommendations established by the Securities and Exchange Commission (SEC) and the New York Stock Exchange (NYSE) of the United States of America, the applicable provisions established by the National Banking and Securities Commission (CNBV) of Mexico, as well as the Code of Best Corporate Practices issued by the Business Coordinating Council of Mexico.
+In conformity with the provisions of the Securities Market Act, the corporate charter of this Company and the charter of the Audit Committee of Fomento Económico Mexicano, S.A.B. de C.V. (hereafter "the Committee and the Company"), I am pleased to present our Audit Committee Report for the year ended December 31, 2021.
+This report covered our work over the course of the year including some areas of particular focus.
+In carrying out our work, we abided by the regulations established by the Securities and Exchange Commission (SEC) and the New York Stock Exchange (NYSE) of the United States of America, the applicable provisions established by the National Banking and Securities Commission (CNBV) of Mexico, as well as the Code of Best Corporate Practices issued by the Business Coordinating Council of Mexico.

-Based on the previously approved work program, the Committee convened formally four times on a quarterly basis and on additional occasions, as deemed necessary, to address issues that merited its participation, and the Committee relieved the issues that by legal provision was bound.
+Based on the previously approved work program, the Committee convened formally four times on a quarterly basis and on additional occasions, as deemed necessary, to address a variety of standing matters that merited the participation of the Committee, to relieve the issues that by legal provision was bound.
 The most relevant activities carried out by the Committee are presented below: